 OLLI offers widely varied courses of interest to persons 50 years of age or older.
 There is no academic prerequisite for admission, or to understand and participate in the classes, just a desire to learn.

 OLLI at CSULB would like to thank Mr. Bernard Osher and the Bernard Osher Foundation for their generous support of our mission to provide quality educational opportunities throughout the life span.
-This foundation, based in San Francisco, supports a variety of University-based, lifelong learning programs for adults fifty years of age or older in California, and throughout the United States.
+This foundation, based in San Francisco, supports as many as 117 University-based, lifelong learning programs for adults fifty years of age or older in California, and throughout the United States.

 Please call the OLLI at CSULB for additional information.